 A yoke or joystick to regulate your airplane

 Although not yet available to the common user, a number of the newest work being through with haptic (force feedback) technology involves mechanical actuators – devices placed in touch with different areas of the body, most often the hands and fingertips, which permit the user to experience sensations in VR.
-This has an exciting benefit when adapted for pilot training: they provide VR trained pilots realistic touch-based confirmation of every switch and dial they use while on the wing .
+This has an exciting benefit when adapted for pilot training: they provide VR-trained pilots with realistic touch-based confirmation of every switch and dial they use while on the wing.

 The award-winning Microsoft trainer X is now available on Steam.

 The Microsoft trainer X Steam Edition, with updated multiplayer function and Windows 8.1 support, gives users a VR flying experience to any one of 24,000 destinations onboard a number of the world’s most iconic aircraft.
-The FSX Steam Edition’s VR flying games racing mode, gives players the chance to compete in four sorts of racing, including Red Bull Air Race courses, sailplane courses, and fictional courses just like the Hoop and Jet Canyon in several weather .
+The FSX Steam Edition’s VR flying games racing mode gives players the chance to compete in four sorts of racing, including Red Bull Air Race courses, sailplane courses, and fictional courses just like the Hoop and Jet Canyon in several weathers.

 How pilots and therefore the aviation industry can make VR work for them

-One thing’s for sure: the utilization of VR in aviation can not be ignored, whether a pilot or flight instructor feels more reception in an old-school sawn-off cockpit or strapped to the newest Type 7 full flight simulator. the amount of VR headsets in use at every major aviation and aerospace fair are proof of this, along side the military case study for the affordability, effectiveness and ease-of-use of VR pilot training systems.
+One thing’s for sure: the utilization of VR in aviation can not be ignored, whether a pilot or flight instructor feels more reception in an old-school sawn-off cockpit or strapped to the newest Type 7 full-flight simulator. the amount of VR headsets in use at every major aviation and aerospace fair is proof of this, alongside the military case study for the affordability, effectiveness, and ease of use of VR pilot training systems.

-VR flight simulations won't be ready to take the place of actual experience within the air, but they will open up the chances of a career in aviation for an entire new generation by significantly reducing pilot training costs.
+VR flight simulations won't be ready to take the place of actual experience in the air, but they will open up the chances of a career in aviation for an entirely new generation by significantly reducing pilot training costs.

 Despite the exciting possibilities of VR pilot training, the technology has how to travel and lots of people to convince before it becomes a part of mainstream pilot training.
-Many aviation experts are still of the opinion that VR flying, regardless of how realistic, can never be an equivalent as being in a Type 7 full trainer or maybe a basic cargo plane simulator.
+Many aviation experts are still of the opinion that VR flying, regardless of how realistic, can never be equivalent to being in Type 7 full trainer or maybe a basic cargo plane simulator.

-There is the difficulty to beat of convincing the brain that it's during a real-life flight situation when the scholar knows he or she will hit the reset button and roll in the hay once again . the longer term of VR flight training will depend on technology’s ability to realize what's being called ‘fused reality’ – having the ability to convince the brain that it's during a real-life or critical situation even when it knows it’s during a world of VR.
+There is the difficult to beat of convincing the brain that it's during a real-life flight situation when the scholar knows he or she will hit the reset button and roll in the hay once again. the longer term of VR flight training will depend on technology’s ability to realize what's being called ‘fused reality’ – having the ability to convince the brain that it's during a real-life or critical situation even when it knows it’s during a world of VR.

-Although VR technology still features a great distance to travel , it's developing in leaps and bounds.
-For now, the pilots of tomorrow can placed on a VR headset and get to grips with a Cessna 172, fly the Airbus A320 and master a Boeing 747.
+Although VR technology still features a great distance to travel, it's developing in leaps and bounds.
+For now, the pilots of tomorrow can be placed on a VR headset and get to grips with a Cessna 172, fly the Airbus A320, and master a Boeing 747.
 After all, every pilot will tell you they dreamed long before they flew.